Share your feedback and get 50% off on your next order!

-They are also referred to as inorganic sunscreens or mineral sunscreens.
-The two physical sunscreens widely used are Zinc Oxide and Titanium Dioxide.
-Zinc Oxide offers a broader spectrum of UV protection with equal effectiveness against both UVB and UVA rays.
-Titanium Dioxide also offers broad-spectrum protection but is more effective against UVB rays.
+Physical sunscreen, also known as Inorganic or Mineral sunscreen, forms a protective top layer on your skin that reflects and disperses harmful UV rays.
+The two components widely used in physical sunscreens are Zinc Oxide and Titanium Dioxide.
+While Zinc Oxide offers a broader spectrum of UV protection with equal effectiveness against both UVB and UVA rays, Titanium Dioxide offers broad spectrum protection but is slightly more effective against UVB rays.

 A physical sunscreen provides immediate protection upon application since it functions by reflecting the sun's rays.
 Physical sunscreens are often preferred by individuals with sensitive skin or those prone to skin conditions like rosacea or eczema.
 This is because the mineral ingredients in these sunscreens are less likely to cause skin irritation or allergic reactions compared to some chemical sunscreen ingredients.